MarioBrosECS/predicting-employee-attrition-Soton-ECS/README.md

         - Using cor method to find the correlation coefficient between each feature and other ones.
     - Stepwise Regression
         -To find the unbalanced data

+4. Data Visualisation
+    - Some graphs of correlation coefficient
+        - Genderand Age for Attrition
+        - JobLevel and MonthlyIncome for Attrition
+        - MonthlyIncome with Attrition
+        - Years at Company Age and Years Working with CurrManager for Attrition
+        - Correlation Plot

 ### [Da An ~ windknow123](#weekly-summary-of-the-work-1)
 1. K-means (Python) - May be discarded